SubratShrestha/Notes/UNSW/20T2/2041Comp/regex.md

 ## Resource.

-Use websites like online regex tester and some other stuff to see exactly what matches with regex.
+Use websites like online regex - https://regex101.com/ - and some other stuff to see exactly what matches with regex.